livewire/docs/source/docs/loading-states.blade.md

 Now, when the "Checkout" button is clicked, the loading indicator will load, but not when the "Cancel" button is clicked.

-Also note that `wire:target` can accept multiple `ref` arguments in a comma separated format like this: `wire:target="foo, bar"`.
+Also note that `wire:target` can accept multiple arguments in a comma separated format like this: `wire:target="foo, bar"`.

 ## Toggling classes {#toggling-classes}